FreddyDoll/WorldSailors/README.md

 - On Collision check right of way to determine who gets broken
 - Allow Player to set waypoint for next Quest
 - improve speed of particle renderer
-- Move Color Height ColorLUT to new class
 - Nav Ball:
 	- Show Control Aids